Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Multiplicity of Bank Values and Self-Fulfilling Defaults

 and that the network is {\sl exactly balanced} if this holds for all $i$.
 An exactly balanced bank has no capital buffer: its assets, if fully valued, are exactly enough to cover its liabilities.
 Exact balance is a much stronger condition than weak balance, but is very useful as a benchmark condition in characterizing optimal bailouts, as we shall see.

 We say that a bank $i$ is {\sl critically balanced} if it is weakly balanced and for each $j$ for which $D_{ij}>0$,

 The network is {\sl critically balanced} if this holds for all $i$.

-Critical balance lies between exact balance and weak balance, and is also useful as a benchmark condition in characterizing optimal bailouts.
+Critical balance is a special case of weak balance which includes exact balance as a special case, but is not as restrictive and is useful as a benchmark condition in characterizing optimal bailouts.
 It implies that not receiving any one of its incoming debt payments is enough to make a bank insolvent.